-- The rural nature of many of the settlements within the Cairngorms National Park should be recognised.
-The levels of public transport to access shops and services often means that using a car is necessary; - · Vehicular access to the site is to be made from a new link road, which should run around the southern edge of the housing development with residential streets feeding off it.
-This road should link to the provision being made for it in the new development on the north-western boundary and to Station Road near to the industrial estate.
-This link road will be a key boundary, forming a new village edge and street frontage and should accordingly receive appropriate design treatment as described earlier.
-Although houses will front onto this road, no car access will be allowed directly onto it from this frontage; - Station Road is narrow and lacking footpaths in places.
-To encourage vehicles accessing the industrial estate and station to use the new link road and improve the experience for pedestrians, cyclists and residents along Station Road, a pinch point is to be provided along the site frontage, reducing the road to single track and providing a non-vehicular route alongside; - Pedestrian and cycle access should be provided throughout the site as part of a movement network, safeguarding the 'coffin road' with external links to Station Road and Perth Road, to access the national cycle route.
+• The rural nature of many of the settlements within the Cairngorms National Park should be recognised, with levels of public transport and access to shops and services often meaning that access to private cars is unavoidable;

+- Vehicular access to the site will be from a new link road, which will follow the route indicated.
+This road should be constructed to local distributor standard, 6m wide with 2m footways and 2m verges on each side.
+The junction with the B9150 Perth Road will need to be a minimum of 50m from the corresponding link road, constructed as part of the development of site NM/HI to the south-east.
+This will create a staggered junction.
+The link road will be a key boundary, forming a new village edge and street frontage and should receive appropriate design treatment as described earlier.
+Although houses will front onto this road, no car access will be allowed directly onto it from this frontage. - Pedestrian and cycle access should be provided throughout the site as part of a movement network, protecting the 'coffin road', with external links to Station Road and Perth Road, to access the national cycle route. - Well considered layouts and landscaping should avoid cars and roads dominating the frontages of buildings, or the layouts of development generally, but should be screened or at the back of building clusters; - The development should be accessible, well connected and linked to the existing village.
-Site boundary with Station Road

-- Well considered layouts and landscaping should avoid cars and roads dominating the frontages of buildings, or the layouts of development generally, but should be screened or at the back of building clusters; - The new development should be accessible, well connected and linked to the existing village.
 The footpath and cycle way network should be part of the planting infrastructure with through routes and connections to the wider road and path network encouraged, including core paths and 'safer routes to schools'.